 The Forest Hills Choral Club will give a card party at the home of Mrs. J. R. Woodrough, 215 Greenway South, Thursday, Nov.
 20, 2 p. m.
-There will be prizes for each table and tay, Nov.
-20, 2 p. iii.
-There will be pilzes for each table alignment the will be served at 4:30.
+There will be prizes for each table and tea will be served at 4:30.
 Mrs. James H. Cassidy is chairman of the party and Mrs. F. W. Kiendl is treasurer.
 Other members of the committee are Mrs. G. Willis Drake, Mrs. H. P. Shedd, Mrs. F. Clark Thompson and Mrs. W. Harcourt Woods.
 Tables may be reserved from any member of the committee.

 The first concert of the season of the Forest Hills Choral Club will be held on Friday evening, Dec.
 12, at the Forest Hills Theatre.
 That date should be reserved by Forest Hills people, for, according to the leaders of the club, this will be the best concert which the club has given.
+A souvenir program is best concert which the club has given.
 A souvenir program is being prepared for the concert.
+The club appreciates the being prepared for the concert.
 The club appreciates the patronage of the merchants who make this program possible.
 Alfred Boyce, director, is getting the enthusiastic following of the members and the singing is improving at each rehearsal.
 There are many very well trained voices which bring to the club the advantage of an accomplished technique.
 All who have good voices, whether trained or not, are urged to join.
 In this way their voices will be trained and in turn they will assist an organization which means so much to the community life.
 More voices will be welcome.
-Those who care to join will please get in touch with Mrs. Charles H. Scammell, president Care dent, Greenway Terraces.
+Those who care to join will please get in touch with Mrs. Charles H. Scammell, president, Greenway Terraces.